wrjodjana/obsidian-vault/research/next things.md

 week 12
 - automate one of these results where we test the gnn on input network that user selects
 - link failure probability

+week 13
+- selecting network
+- getting the data from database
+- getting the gnn information